- Car Rentals

 Situated at an altitude of 2,779 feet, Datar Hill is one of the five principle peaks of Mount Girnar.
 Also known as Guru Dattatray or Dattatri, it is a popular religious place in Saurashtra region as it houses the shrine of Jamiyal Shah Datar.
 The dargah at the bottom of the hill is the tomb of a Muslim saint Jamal Shah Datar.
 It is ornately carved and crowned with a large onion dome and small minarets in a style similar to maqbara, the mausoleums of Nawabs of Junagadh.
 The shrine is visited by sufferers of leprosy in hope of a cure.

 There are 42 tropical islands on the Jamnagar coast in the Marine National Park, most of them surrounded by reefs.
-Out of which 33 islands have coral reef.
-Some of the best known islands are Pirotan, Karubhar, Narara, and Poshitra.
+Out of which 33 islands have coral reefs.
+Some of the best-known islands are Pirotan, Karubhar, Narara, and Poshitra.
 There are islands with sandy beaches and mangrove swamps.
 Major ecosystem types available are coral reefs, mangroves, mudflats, creeks, Seagrass, & Seaweeds, estuaries, sandy strands to saline grasslands, marshy areas, and rocky shores.
 All ecosystems support rich marine life & birdlife in the marine park.

 At a distance of 10 km from Jamnagar Railway Station, Pirotan Island is an island situated in the Gulf of Kutch near Jamnagar.
 It is one of the beautiful islands in Gujarat and among the top places to visit in Jamnagar.